HOOU-TUHH/Pontifex-Hugo/README.md

 # Pontifex

 This repo contains the essential Python and Bash scripts to build the Pontifex project.
-It also provides all teaching and learning material used in the instance running on the domain [pntfx.com](https://pntfx.com) licensed under ....
+It also provides all teaching and learning material used in the instance running on the domain [pntfx.com](https://pntfx.com) licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 # Terms of Use

 > How is the content of Pontifex licensed?
+Distinguish software and teaching material.

 # Getting Started